fivim/fivim/docs/en/user_guide/desktop.md

 - Save button: `Save` right now.
 - Lockscreen button: `Lockscreen` right now.

-The main part of the app has navigation column / list column / editor column.
+The main part of the app has a navigation column, a list column and a editor column.

 ## Theme and appearance
 We provide some built-in themes.
 Please click the **Theme** button to switch it.